 Ah, coffee.
 Nothing like that little cup of black magic to perk you up in the morning.
+There are so many ways that you can have your coffee.
+If you are a fan of cold brew coffee and are looking into something like Where to buy JoeFroyo from or if this is your first cup of coffee ever, you’ll soon realise what you like and don’t like about coffee.
 It’s like juice for the brain, making people go from 0 to 100 in milliseconds.
+This is why so many people can’t wait to get to the coffee shop, choosing to have their own coffee machine instead.
+Obviously, using the reviews at Identifyr would be helpful.
 But over the past couple of years, that ‘cup of Joe’ has become so much more than just a spoonful of instant in Birmingham.
 It’s become an art form, with lots of great independents popping up and grinding, filtering, and crafting it with such flair that sometimes you’re scared to drink it in fear of ruining the masterpiece.

 In a bid to celebrate this almighty drink, we’ve rounded up our favourite spots in the city to grab a cuppa.
 From cosy cafés to the height of luxury, we’ve got your caffeine fix covered.

 Situated in the heart of Brindleyplace, Café Opus is the perfect getaway to escape the hustle and bustle of Birmingham city centre.
 With one of the best terraces in Brum – it even has blankets for those chilly summer evenings – this is the ultimate spot to enjoy Opus’ selection of coffees whilst idling watching the world go by.
 Just bring on the sunny weather, Birmingham.